emmanuelrosa/erosanix/README.md

 - **lego-builders-journey** - A puzzle game developed by Light Brick Studio and published by Lego Games.
 - **line** - LINE is new level of communication, and the very infrastructure of your life.
 - **notepad++** - A text editor and source code editor for use under Microsoft Windows.
 It supports around 80 programming languages with syntax highlighting and code folding.
 It allows working with multiple open files in a single window, thanks to its tabbed editing interface.
-- **rbxfpsunlocker** - FPS Unlocker for Roblox
 - **rtrader** - Rithmic professional trading software.
 - **sable** - Guide Sable through her Gliding; a rite of passage that will take her across vast deserts and mesmerizing landscapes, capped by the remains of spaceships and ancient wonders.
-- **send-to-kindle** - Send your personal and business documents to read them anytime, everywhere on Kindle devices and reading apps.
-- **sierrachart** - A professional desktop Trading and Charting platform for the financial markets, supporting connectivity to various exchanges and backend trading platform services.
 - **tunche** - A charming, hand-drawn beat'em up hack and slash game with roguelike elements.
 - **horizon-chase-turbo** - A racing game inspired by the great hits of the 80's and 90's: Out Run, Lotus Turbo Challenge, Top Gear (SNES), Rush, among others.
 Each curve and each lap in Horizon Chase Turbo recreates classic arcade gameplay and offers you unbound speed limits of fun.
 Full throttle on and enjoy!
 - **black-book** - A dark RPG Adventure, based on Slavic mythology, in which you play as a young sorceress.
 Battle evil forces, aid commonfolk and travel across the rural countryside, where humans live alongside mythological creatures.